Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 They're trying to kill President Trump, Mike Pompeo, John Bolton, and others.

-They tried to blow up an Italian restaurant in Georgetown uh a number of years ago to kill the Saudi ambassador.
+They tried to blow up an Italian restaurant in Georgetown a number of years ago to kill the Saudi ambassador.

-So now imagine that regime with a nuclear weapon, and you have to see why President Trump is so firmly and resolutely behind Israel's efforts to disarm this regime.
+And you have to see why President Trump is so firmly and resolutely behind Israel's efforts to disarm this regime.

 Oh, I totally agree.

-He served in the first Trump administration as ambassador at large for counterterrorism and acting under Secretary of State.
+He served in the first Trump administration as Ambassador-at-Large for counterterrorism and acting under Secretary of State.

-We'll get to your calls also on the other side, 800-941 Sean, if you want to be a part of the program.
+We'll get to your calls also on the other side, 800-941-Sean, if you want to be a part of the program.

-Uh, we will update you also on the insanity that took place, uh, including uh people quoting James Comey, 86, 47, and we have those chants.
+We will update you also on the insanity that took place, including people quoting James Comey, 86-47.

 We continue now.

-Ambassador Nathan Sales with us served in the first Trump administration as an ambassador at large for counterterrorism acting under Secretary of State.
+Ambassador Nathan Sales with us served in the first Trump administration as an ambassador-at-large for counterterrorism, acting under Secretary of State.

-Either to use an American bunker bunker buster bombs, because it's very my understanding is miles underground or a tactical nuke.
+At this point, it seems that there is one reactor left and that the Israelis have two options, either to use an American bunker buster bombs, because it's buried, my understanding is miles underground, or a tactical nuke.

 But I don't think it can remain at all.

-So I I think there's probably some very serious conversations going on right now about whether the United States will provide those capabilities to Israel or whether the United States will join the fight ourselves.
+So I think there's probably some very serious conversations going on right now about whether the United States will provide those capabilities to Israel or whether the United States will join the fight ourselves.

 I think that's well said, and I don't think that's a risk.

-If you've come this far, and we're at the end of the process, and you own the skies, they've not been able to build back their missile defense system.
+If you've come this far and we're at the end of the process and you own the skies, they've not been able to build back their missile defense system.

 I don't want people to put their guard down.